polterguy/micro/README.md

 create a placeholder value.
 If you want to have a label for your textareas, you'll need to explicitly add it yourself, as we demonstrate in the above code.

-Notice, the above declaration of our wizard form is 49 lines of code if we ignore the boiler plate code.
+Notice, the above declaration of our wizard form is 48 lines of code if we ignore the boiler plate code.
 If we had created a form of that complexity 'by hand', it would surely easily become at least 150-200 lines of code (LOC).
 The **[micro.widgets.wizard-form]** extension widget, allows you to easily create very rich forms, without having to repeat yourself, with a very small number of LOC (lines of code).

+To retrieve the value of your form, you can use the __[micro.widgets.wizard-form.value]__ lambda event, passing in the ID of your form.

 #### [radio-group] and [select] widgets creation